Ishtar (film): Post-production

 Due to his history with both stars, the new studio head promised to stay out of Ishtar's post-production, but Beatty and Hoffman felt that move was subtly intended to undermine the film by suggesting it was a failure for which he wanted to avoid responsibility.
 They worried it would hurt the film when it was released before Christmas 1986.

 Interpersonal difficulties from Morocco continued in post-production.
 May was supposed to direct actors when they looped their lines in a recording studio, but sometimes left the job to Beatty or one of the editors.
 Most of those absences were in sessions with Adjani, who was required to lower her voice because her character had to pass as a boy for most of the film.
 This strained her relationship with Beatty even more.

-The film's raw footage before editing, known as 'rushes', came to 108 hours, more than three times that typical for a comedy.
-Three teams of editors, one each for Beatty, Hoffman, and May worked almost continuously to produce cuts of the film to each principal's liking.
+The film's raw footage before editing, known as "rushes", came to 108 hours, more than three times that typical for a comedy.
+William Reynolds, one of the editors for the film, told CinemaEditor Magazine in 1991 that each roll consisted of a series of uncut rolling takes.
+Three teams of editors, one each for Beatty, Hoffman and May, worked almost continuously to produce cuts of the film to each principal's liking.
 Because McElwaine, whom he had tried to please as a friend, was no longer in charge, Beatty eventually relented to letting May cut the film her way, partly because he detested Puttnam and believed he was leaking negative information about Ishtar to the media.
 "Just tell the asshole to keep paying the bills," he is reported to have told another Columbia executive.
 The costs, which Puttnam had believed would come under control in post-production, instead continued to mount.
+It ended up taking nearly five months to create a rough cut of the film.
+After that, the editors slowly trimmed down the rough cut scene by scene.